Interview Guide for

 Possible Follow-up Questions:

-• How did you present this opportunity to the client?
+• How did this expansion impact the overall client relationship?

-1. How do you stay current on educational trends and technology developments?
+How do you stay current on industry trends and continuously improve your customer success skills?

 Areas to Cover: